adapter-hub/website/posts/2023/11/introducing-adapters.md

 ### Single Methods

 *Adapters* supports single adapter methods that introduce parameters in new feed-forward modules such as bottleneck adapters (Houlsby et al., 2019), introduce prompts at different locations such as prefix tuning (Li and Liang, 2021), reparameterize existing modules such as LoRA (Hu et al., 2022) or re-scale their output representations such as (IA)³ (Liu et al., 2022).
-For more information see our [documentation](https://docs.adapterhub.ml/methods.html).
+For more information, see our [documentation](https://docs.adapterhub.ml/methods.html).

 All adapter methods can be added to a model by the unified `add_adapter()` method, e.g.: